preesm/preesm.github.io/_tutos/02-parasobel.md

 12. In the graph editor, select the fifo between actors "Read_YUV" and "Sobel".
 13. In the "Properties" view, set the expressions associated to the source and target ports to: "height*width".
 14. Repeat the last two steps for the fifo between actors "Sobel" and "display".
-15. Drag-and-drop the "sobel.h" file from the "Package Explorer" on the "Sobel" actor in the graph.
+15. Drag-and-drop the "sobel.h" file from the "Project Explorer" on the "Sobel" actor in the graph.
 16. In the dialog, choose a prototype for the loop function (the function called at each execution of the sobel actor), select the only one proposed (named sobel).
 17. When asked to select an init function, click "Cancel". (this function is optional and in the case of the sobel actor, unnecessary).
 18. Save the diagram.
-19. Open the "/Scenarios/1core.scenario" by double-clicking on it in the "Package Explorer".
+19. Open the "/Scenarios/1core.scenario" by double-clicking on it in the "Project Explorer".
 20. In the "Constraints" tab, select the "Core0" operator and tick the "Sobel" box to allow the Sobel actor to execute on this core.
 21. Save the scenario.
 22. Execute the workflow.
 (Don't forget to check the Console for errors and warnings.)